cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

     process:uid: "65532"
 ```

 Camblet will use these selectors to identify the echo server.
-As you can see there are multiple k8s related entry were present.
+As you can see, there are multiple Kubernetes-related entries present.
 It means that the same echo server running purely on the machine will be identified as a different process.
 The connection part configures the mTLS.
-Since it is strict, only clients with certificate can communicate with it.
-To verify that let's try it with cURL from the alpine container.
+Since it is strict, only clients with certificates can communicate with it.
+To verify that, let's try it with cURL from the Alpine container

+### Try Camblet out

-From your local machine(outside of the lima vm) run the following commands:
+From your local machine (outside of the Lima VM), run the following commands:

 ```sh
 kubectl exec -it alpine sh
 ```

-Inside the alpine container first we have to install cURL:
+Inside the Alpine container, first, we have to install cURL:

 ```sh
 apk update
 apk add curl
 ```

-Next we can try to connect to the echo server on echo:80
+Next, we can try to connect to the echo server on echo:80:

 ```
 curl echo:80
 ```

-As we waited we got back the following:
+As we waited, we received the following:

 ```sh
 / # curl echo:80
 curl: (56) Recv failure: Connection reset by peer
 ```

-Let's create a new policy for the cURL to be able to communicate with the server.
-To do that we need the pid of the curl.
-It is not running continously like the server we have to use a "dummy" command to force it to run as long as we can gather the pid.
-To do that we need two terminals, one running inside the alpine container and an another one running inside lima.
-This must be done before the cURL times out otherwise the pid changes.
+To create a new policy for cURL to communicate with the server, we need the PID of cURL.
+Since cURL is not running continuously like the server, we have to use a "dummy" command to force it to run as long as we can gather the PID.
+To do that, we need two terminals: one running inside the Alpine container and another one running inside Lima.
+This must be done before cURL times out; otherwise, the PID changes.

 Inside the container: